starlake-ai/starlake/docs/start_complete.rst

-   metadata.quote, How are string delimited metadata.escape, How are characters escaped metadata.write, Should we APPEND or OVERWRITE existing data in the HDFS cluster metadata.multiline, "Are JSON objects on multiple line.
+   metadata.quote, How are string delimited metadata.escape, How are characters escaped metadata.write, Should we APPEND or OVERWRITE existing data in the HDFS cluster metadata.multiline, "Are JSON object on multiple line.
 Used when format is JSON or SIMPLE_JSON.
-This slow down parsing" metadata.array, "Should we treat the file as an array of objects.
-Used  when format is JSON or SIMPLE_JSON"
+This slow down parsing" metadata.array, "Should we treat the file as a single array of JSON objects.
+Used  when format is JSON or SIMPLE_JSON and the input data is in brackets [...]"

 .. note::